-Percentage rents are another way for landlords to collect money from tenants who lease retail space.
+Percentage rents (occasionally called overage) are another way for landlords to collect money from tenants who lease retail space.
 Not every landlord will require that tenants pay percentage rent.
-It really depends the market you are in, the location of the shopping center in your city, and the landlords preference.
+It really depends the commercial real estate market you are in, the location of the retail shopping center in your city, and the landlords preference.
 Minimum rents are estimated by the landlord to cover operating costs, ground rents if any, and debt service on loans.
 Percentage rents create the landlord’s profit potential as the property matures and draws more sales volume.

 Some tenants, banks for example, escape percentage rents because they draw considerable traffic to the center.
 Also, second story space is usually not attractive to retailers (due to presumably reduced foot traffic-except in malls) and it is often converted to office use, thereby skirting percentage rent.
 Leases for these tenants will normally contain periodic rent increases, or be limited to short terms, in order to give the landlord an opportunity to periodically increase rents.

 While the percentage retail lease allows the tenant to minimize the base rent, the tenant is not guaranteed a profit just because rent is based on sales.
 Successful retailers know the numbers of their business.
 To ensure the success of the business, it behooves both the tenant and the landlord to keep the actual percentage of sales within a comfortable range of profitability, projected on the basis of sales dollars per square foot.
 Restaurants for example generally cannot operate profitably with rents above 8 to 10 percent of gross sales.
 A variety of publications list commonly used percentages for various types of businesses, or the tenant may consult a commercial real estate broker or appraiser.
 Astute landlords will be skeptical of tenants willing to pay above average rents.